A benchmark for LHC searches for low-mass custodial fiveplet scalars in the Georgi-Machacek model: Phenomenology

-In Fig.~\ref{fig:HLKappaVL} we plot $\kappa_V^h$ as a function of $m_5$ (left) and $s_H$ (right).
-For $m_5 < 200$~GeV, larger enhancements of $\kappa_V^h$ are possible with values varying from slightly larger than 1 to the maximum of 1.08 at $m_5 \simeq 124$~GeV, with the maximum enhancement falling to below 1.04 at $m_5 \simeq 160$~GeV and then rising slightly as $m_5$ increases to 200~GeV.
-For $m_5 > 220$~GeV, $\kappa_V^h$ values vary from just above 1 to above 1.04 with a maximum value increasing almost linearly with $m_5$.
+In Fig.~\ref{fig:HLKappaVL} we plot $\kappa_V^h$ as a function of $m_5$ (left) and $s_H$ (right) in the low-$m_5$ benchmark.
+For $m_5 < 200$~GeV, larger enhancements of $\kappa_V^h$ are possible with values varying from 1 to a maximum of 1.08 at $m_5 \simeq 124$~GeV, with the maximum enhancement falling to below 1.04 at $m_5 \simeq 160$~GeV and then rising slightly as $m_5$ increases to 200~GeV.
+For $m_5 > 220$~GeV, $\kappa_V^h$ values vary from 1 to above 1.04 with a maximum value increasing almost linearly with $m_5$.
 In particular, for $m_5 > 220$~GeV, the allowed enhancements of $\kappa_V^h$ are substantially larger than those of $\kappa_f^h$.
-Again the two branches of the benchmark are distinguishable in the scatter plot versus $s_H$, with the branch at larger $m_5$ appearing at smaller $s_H$.
-Note that $\kappa_V^h > 1$ is a distinctive feature of the GM model that cannot occur in extended Higgs sectors containing only scalars in doublets or singlets of SU(2)$_L$.
+The two branches of the benchmark are again distinguishable in the scatter plot versus $s_H$, with the branch at larger $m_5$ appearing at smaller $s_H$.
+Again, the small gap in the allowed values around $\kappa_V^h \simeq 1.07$ is a result of the small parameter region excluded by searches for $H \to ZZ$ as implemented in HiggsBounds shown in red in Fig.~\ref{fig:benchCon}.
+Note that $\kappa_V^h > 1$ at tree level is a distinctive feature of the GM model that cannot occur in extended Higgs sectors containing only scalars in doublets or singlets of SU(2)$_L$.

+As LHC measurements of $h$ couplings become more precise we expect that they will begin to constrain the portion of the low-$m_5$ benchmark with large $s_H$ values; crucially, however, the full range of $m_5$ available in the benchmark is consistent with very SM-like couplings of $h$.